Larisa123/Snaky_Game/README.md

-A game written in Kivy (works on android).
+A game with two snakes eating fruit written in Kivy (works on android).